 All the days ordained for me were written in your book before one of them came to be.

-God's knowledge of us before birth means that we are important to Him even then; and we should be because we are made in His image (Genesis 1:26-27).
-Also, His Son Jesus did not despise being "made in human likeness" (Philippians 2:7), starting out his ministry on Earth as an embryo in the womb of Mary.
-Finally, Jesus died on the cross to end our separation from God that was caused by sin.
+God's knowledge of us before birth means that we are important to Him even then, because we are made in His image (Genesis 1:26-27).
+God's Son Jesus was "made in human likeness" (Philippians 2:7), starting out his ministry on Earth as an embryo in the womb of Mary.
+Then He died on the cross to end our separation from God that was caused by our sin.
 Romans 5:8 says:

 God demonstrates his own love for us in this: